KITS: Inductive Spatio-Temporal Kriging with Increment Training Strategy

 \subsection{Ablation Study on Node-aware Cycle Regulation (NCR)}

-NCR is introduced in Section 3.4, which introduces a hyperparameter $\lambda$ in the loss function (Eq 6 in the paper) to control the significance of pseudo labels.
-We start with model M-2 (of Table 5 in the paper), and change the hyperparameter $\lambda$ to see their effects.
+NCR introduces a hyperparameter $\lambda$ in the loss function (Eq 6 in the paper) to control the significance of pseudo labels.
+We start with model M-2 (of Table 4 in the paper), and change the hyperparameter $\lambda$ to see their effects.

 From Table~\ref{tab:ablation_nct}, we could find that when $\lambda=1$, the best results could be achieved.
 Performance drop could be noticed when $\lambda < 1.0$ or $\lambda > 1.0$, which means when $\lambda=1$, the effects of observed nodes' real labels (first-stage learning) and NCR's pseudo labels (second-stage learning) reach a balance.
 In spite of the importance of introducing pseudo labels to regulate the learning process on virtual nodes, the pseudo labels created by NCR would never be as accurate as the real ones, hence, $\lambda$ should not be too large.